 To future-proof the global energy system, the Forum’s Shaping the Future of Energy and Materials Platform is working on initiatives including, Systemic Efficiency, Innovation and Clean Energy and the Global Battery Alliance to encourage and enable innovative energy investments, technologies and solutions.

 Additionally, the Mission Possible Platform (MPP) is working to assemble public and private partners to further the industry transition to set heavy industry and mobility sectors on the pathway towards net-zero emissions.
 MPP is an initiative created by the World Economic Forum and the Energy Transitions Commission.

 Is your organisation interested in working with the World Economic Forum?
 Find out more here.

 The energy transition pays for itself

 In every country, in every context, investing in clean energy solutions far outweigh other options.
-In fact, the envisaged energy transformation would effectively pay for itself, with every dollar spent bringing returns of between $3-8 from savings related to reduced externalities.
+In fact, the envisaged transformation to a net zero economy would effectively pay for itself, with every dollar spent bringing returns of between $3-8 from savings related to reduced externalities.

 Crisis periods provide an opportunity to reflect on what we want to be when we emerge from them.
 In these moments in which models are redefined, it is important to remember that achieving a future state that respects the planet and people is more technologically achievable than ever today.